Find Trade Colleges

 About 22% of the students majoring in carpentry at the school are women while 78% are male.

-A rank of #4 on this year’s list means Western Technical College is a great place for carpentry students working on their undergraduate certificate.
-Located in the city of La Crosse, Western Technical College is a public college with a small student population.
+The in-demand undergraduate certificate programs at Western Technical College helped the school earn the #4 place on this year’s ranking of the most popular carpentry schools in the Great Lakes Region .
+Located in the small city of La Crosse, Western Technical College is a public college with a small student population.

 The average amount in student loans that carpentry majors at Western Technical College take out while working on their Undergraduate Certificate is $5,839.